jeremenichelli/react-threshold/README.md

 # react-threshold

-React component wrapping [threshold](https://github.com/jeremenichelli/threshold) library.
+React component for [threshold](https://github.com/jeremenichelli/threshold) library.
 Allows to wrap components and receive props about the visible area and trajectory across the viewport.

 Great for scroll based updates and stateful parallax animations.